project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrading_dbs.md

 - If you are running a release version lesser then 1.4, you need to ensure that your schemas and tables are as per version 1.3 atleast.

-- Start your upgrade process with information about the version of the Sunbird you are running.
+- Start your upgrade process with information about the version of the Sunbird you are running

-- It is recommended to check the following scenarios before you proceed with running the upgrade script.
+- It is recommended to check the following scenarios before you proceed with running the upgrade script

 ### Running a release version lesser than 1.4

 In case you are running a version lesser than 1.4, ensure that you execute the following command:

-- Run `cassandra.cql` file  \\ Creates schema and tables until release-1.3.
+- Run `cassandra.cql` file  \\ Creates schema and tables until release-1.3

 Executing the command, ensures that your schemas and tables fall in line with upgradation requirements.